reanne-ling/118i-personal/reanne-docs/goals.md

 # GOAL:
     create an application that can help current and potential EIH users access resources and help make their process easier.

+# note:
+i think the translator and the speech bot can be placed in the same page. it can reduce the excess space and it will look a bit more cohesive. it can go under as translator and speech